 What if my package seems like its category or domain is out of scope?#

 pyOpenSci is still developing as a community.
 If your scientific Python package does not fit into one of the categories or if you have any other questions, we encourage you to open a pre-submission inquiry.
 We’re happy to help.

 Data visualization packages come in many varieties, ranging from small hyper-specific methods for one type of data to general, do-it-all packages (e.g. matplotlib). pyOpenSci accepts packages that are somewhere in between the two.
 If you’re interested in submitting your data visualization package, please open a pre-submission inquiry first.

-pyOpenSci may continue to update its technical scope criteria for package review as more packages with varying structural approaches are reviewed.
-Your package may not be in technical scope for us to review at this time if fits any of the out-of-technical-scope criteria listed below.
+pyOpenSci may continue to update its criteria for technical scope review as more packages with varying structural approaches are reviewed.
+Your package may not be in technical scope for us to review at this time if it fulfills any of the out-of-technical-scope criteria listed below.

 Sometimes we understand that a package maintainer may need to step down.
 In that case, we strongly suggest that the original package owner, transfer the package repository to a new organization along with PyPI credentials.
 A new organization would allow transfer of ownership of package maintenance rather than several forks existing.